-Are you over the age of or approaching 72 and must take a Required Minimum Distribution (RMD) each year from your traditional IRA?
-By working with the Adams County Community Foundation to take advantage of a traditional IRA Qualified Charitable Distribution (QCD), you may transfer any amount of your RMD up to $100,000 to a 501(c)(3) public charity and not have it show in your income for tax purposes, resulting in substantial tax savings for you.
+Are you over the age of or approaching 70-1/2 and charitably inclined?
+Do you have a traditional IRA?
+By working with the Adams County Community Foundation to take advantage of a traditional IRA Qualified Charitable distribution (QCD), you may transfer up to $100,000 to the Foundation and not have it show in your income for tax purposes, resulting in substantial tax savings for you.
 A married couple with two separate IRAs may take up to $200,000 tax free annually.
 Please note that the SECURE Act of 2019 pushes back the age to 72 for a Required Minimum Distribution (RMD) but has no impact on an individual’s ability to take a QCD at age 70-1/2.

 The Adams County Community Foundation and our partner, the Scioto Foundation, offer eligible individuals several options for QCDs.
 Transfers may be made to create a Scholarship Fund, which encourages education by providing scholarships to deserving students based upon your suggested academic interest or other criteria.
 A Field-of-Interest Fund that supports a particular area of interest – such as children, education, animal welfare, health or the environment and relies on the Foundation’s expertise to determine where community need is greatest, is another option.
 Traditional IRA assets also may be used to create a Community Impact Endowment Fund, which enables the Foundation to help address our community’s changing needs by increasing discretionary grants awards and undertaking new initiatives.
 And finally, one of the most popular ways for individuals to use IRA assets is to establish a Designated Fund through the Foundation that will make grant awards to your specific charity or charities.